limaniner420/TickerAnalysis/README.md

 ## Analysing the Data

-  In the directory, use command `python analysis.py` to analyse the stock desired.
+  In the directory, use command `python .\analysis.py` to analyse the stock desired.
 Follow the prompts as shown.

   If the corresponding data does not exist in data.json, the console will ask you to fetch the data required first, and exits.

   If the program ran successfully, the resulting scores from each indicator, as well as the aggregated score, will be outputted to the console, with their corresponding recommended course of action.
+A graph will also be produced, showing the historical price, RSI and stochastic oscillator levels.
 No new files are produced.

 # Legalese